NSLS-II/Docker-Builder/README.md

 ### Future plans

 Currently, `Docker-Builder` pulls its install configuration from the upstream of `installSynApps`, meaning that configuration is limited.
-The intention is to add a `installConfiguration` directory in each distribution's directory to allow fine control of what modules are pulled and built by the container.
+The intention is to create a git repository containing all install configurations that may be required.
+Updating this repository and then triggering a build will cause the image to use updated install configurations.

+Alternatively, another possible solution is to include and install configuration for each distribution with `Docker-Builder` though this would mean a required rebuild of all images to build with new versions.

 If you would like any other feature to be added to `Docker-Builder`, please add it as an [issue](https://github.com/epicsNSLS2-deploy/Docker-Builder/issues).